 Base flood elevation (BFE)

 The elevation at which your building has a one percent chance of flooding annually.
-You can find the BFE for your property listed on many flood maps, especially newer ones, or by contacting your local building department, or hiring a licensed surveyor.
+You can find the BFE for your property listed on many flood maps, especially newer ones.
+You can also contact your local building department or hire a licensed surveyor.

 Able to catch fire and burn.
 Combustible, flammable, and inflammable all have similar meanings.

 Design pressure rating